Ashab al-Kahf (militant group)

-Ashab al-Kahf (أصحاب الکهف) was an Iraqi Shia extremist militant group that was described as a proxy formation of Iran.
+Ashab al-Kahf (أصحاب الکهف; sometimes Cave Companions) is an Iraqi Shia extremist militant group that is described as a proxy of Iran.
 The group first emerged in August 2019, but increased in activity following the American assassination of Qasem Soleimani.
 It attacked targets associated with the United States using rockets and improvised explosive devices.
 The group also attacked targets associated with Turkey.
 The group denied maintaining relationships with other Iranian-backed Shia paramilitary groups, such as Kata'ib Hezbollah and Asa'ib Ahl al-Haq.

+It has claimed responsibility for IED attacks on US convoys since March 2020, and at least one missile attack on the US Embassy on 17 November 2020.
+Several local media outlets accused Cave Companions of being involved in the assassination of civil activists and Critics of Iranian influence in Iraq during the 2019–2021 Iraqi protests.
 On August 19, 2024, the group announced that it had reformed as Kataib Sarkhat al-Quds.
+In March 2026, they claimed responsibility for attacks on U.S. facilities in Southern Kurdistan during the Iran war.

+Links to Asa'ib Ahl al-Haq

+The majority of evidence shows that "Cave Companions" is affiliated with Asa'ib Ahl al-Haq.
+The fact that the attacks claimed by the "Cave Companions" are carried out near the areas under the control of "Asa'ib Ahl al-Haq".

+Name

+The group was named after the story of the Seven Sleepers, in Arabic called "Cave Companions".
+The name was also derived from the fact that the group attacks targets and then hides, and the cave is the meaning of its safe places.